rgavril/classof81-layout/README.md

 - Designed to run on Linux.
 Windows and macOS are not a priority, but I'll try to maintain compatibility.
 - Dip switches and controls layouts require JSON files.
 Only a limited set of games are currently supported, but more can be added easily.

-## Installation and Configuration
+## Configuration

-This guide assumes you already have Attract Mode Plus, RetroArch with FBNeo core installed and running.

-After copying the theme to the layout folder, you’ll need to adjust some settings in Attract Mode and RetroArch to enable all features.

-For detailed instructions, see the wiki page.
+Check the [Wiki Page](https://github.com/rgavril/classof81-layout/wiki) as there are some important settings you need to tweak to get all the features running!